How to protect your PC against file-encrypting ransomware

 Send suspicious files for analysis

-Submit a request to Kaspersky technical support by choosing the topic and filling out the form.
+Submit a request to Kaspersky Customer Service by choosing the topic and filling out the form.
 Attach the encrypted file and the email message to your request.

 Kaspersky engineers cannot guarantee that the corrupted files will be decrypted.